Partners

 United Nations Development Programmes (UNDP)

-VOSIEDA first started working with UNDP in 2008 to reintegrate ex-fighters into their communities after the Liberian civil war.
-Since then, we work with UNDP to achieve the Sustainable Development Goals in Liberia on many fronts.
-Some of our recent UNDP projects include Climate Resilient Agriculture and Ecosystem-Based Adaptation in Liberia’s Coastal and Agroecological Zones; and Mano River post-Ebola medical surveillance and livelihoods initiative.
-To get detailed information on these projects, kindly click the link below:
+VOSIEDA initiated its partnership with the United Nations Development Programme (UNDP) in 2008, concentrating on reintegrating ex-combatants into their communities after the conflict in Liberia.
+Since then, we have collaborated with UNDP across various initiatives to advance Liberia’s Sustainable Development Goals (SDGs).
+Our most recent projects with UNDP include Climate Resilient Agriculture and Ecosystem-Based Adaptation in Liberia’s Coastal and Agroecological Zones and the Mano River Post-Ebola medical surveillance and livelihoods program.

 United Nations Democracy Funds (UNDEF)